Skip to main content

 How much does a DTR cost?

 Currently no fees are charged where an ICR is submitted to only request a DTR movement.
-Charges still apply to ICRs that includes write-offs and Carrier ICRs.
+Charges still apply to ICRs that include write-offs and Carrier ICRs.
 Refer to Goods Clearance Fees on this website.

 How is a DTR lodged?

+A DTR is submitted as part of an Inward Cargo Report (ICR) and is contained within and ICR message.
 A DTR can be lodged using a third-party software which has DTR capabilities or via TSW Online.

 DTRs can be included in the carrier ICR, or as a separate ICR submitted by a freight forwarder or an approved facility operator.